 1) Kevin Willis

-At 44 years and 224 days, Willis finished up his career as the oldest player in league history (arguably; see #31) when he suited up for the Mavericks in their final ’06-’07 regular season game.
-It was the end of a 23-year career that included two comebacks, one in 1989 from a devastating knee injury and one in 2007 mostly to secure his place as the oldest player in history.
-He also holds the distinction of being the oldest player to win his first NBA title, at age 40 in 2003 with the Spurs.
-Willis was known for his incredible off-season work-out programs that allowed him to play well into his 40s, and was still one of the strongest players in the league even in his advancing age.
-Originally drafted by the Hawks in 1984, he returned to the franchise for the ’04-’05 season to complete his career as the NBA’s third oldest all-time player, but was coaxed out of retirement by a center-depleted Mavericks team in 2007.
-Willis played just five games for Dallas, but it was good enough to pass Robert Parish as the all-time oldest player to play more than one game in a season.
+At 44 years and 224 days, Willis suited up one final time and finished up his NBA career as the oldest, continuous player in league history.
+It capped 23 years in the league that included two comebacks, one in 1989 from a devastating knee injury and one in 2007 mostly to secure his place in the record books.
+Willis also holds the distinction of being the oldest player to win his first NBA title, at age 40 in 2003 with the Spurs.
+Known for his grueling off-season work-out programs that allowed him to play well into his 40s, Willis was still one of the strongest players in the league even in his advancing age.
+His career originally ended in 2005 with the Hawks, the team that had drafted him back in 1984, but Willis made a brief comeback with the Mavericks in ’06-’07 that allowed him to surpass the record previously held by Robert Parish.

 2) Bob Cousy